 There is also a significant relationship between one’s age, commuting, and the type and severity of injuries an individual may experience as a result of commuting on a bus, especially where “accident severity increases beyond the age of 55, and the most significant increase is for bus drivers over 65 years old.”
 In fact, model results show that relative to drivers between 35 and 55 years old, drivers over 65 years of age increase the likelihood of light injuries by 18.6%, severe non-incapacitating injuries by 33.1%, severe incapacitating injuries by 52.3%, and fatality by 18.0%.”
 Bus injuries typically involve unrestrained movement because there is no safety harness or seatbelt and as a result, a senior citizen in such situations will always be more prone to suffer severe injuries.

-If you or someone you know has been involved in a bus or commuter-related accident, you need attorneys with experience in such personal injury matters.
+If you or someone you know has been involved in a bus or commuter-related accident, you need car accident lawyers with experience in such personal injury matters.
 Colombo Law is highly experienced in such matters and can evaluate your potential legal claims on your behalf.